Adam Levine’s Wife Behati Prinsloo And Baby Dusty Attend Walk Of Fame Ceremony

 During the event, Adam Levine’s co-star, Blake Shelton, spoke of his longtime friend, revealing that their relationship is one of the most important friendships he’s made in his lifetime.
 He also joked that he was hoping the event was a roast.

-Adam Levine and Behati Prinsloo tied the knot in July 2014 after dating for about 2 years.
+Adam Levine and Behati Prinsloo tied the knot in July 2014 after dating for about 2twoyears.
 While the couple split in early 2013 and Levine briefly dated model Nina Adgal, he and Prinsloo ultimately reconciled months later and quickly became engaged.
 Then, in September 2016, just months after celebrating their 2-year wedding anniversary, they welcomed their first child, daughter Dusty Rose.

 For years leading up to the birth, both Adam Levine and Behati Prinsloo spoke of their future plans to start a family, claiming they were both hoping to welcome a lot of kids.